arash-simuland/cedars/presentation.md

 - **Constraint**: Hospital-level stockout elimination

 ### **Why Simulation is Essential**
-> **"Stockout and emergency replenishment metrics only come from dynamic simulation"**
+> **"Optimization requires strategic input from your team - simulation provides the testing environment"**

 ---